corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Person michaelOldroyd = new(document.RootElement);
 ```

-Now we can access the elements of that JSON payload via our dotnet `Person` and related types.
+Now we can access the elements of that JSON payload via our .NET `Person` and related types.

 > Unless otherwise indicated, I'm now going to assume that you are adding any code blocks that appear in this Lab at the bottom of the `program.cs` file.